casper-ecosystem/rustSDK/README.md

 The Rust/Wasm SDK allows developers and users to interact with the Casper Blockchain using Rust or TypeScript.
 It provides a way to embed the [casper-client-rs](https://github.com/casper-ecosystem/casper-client-rs) into another application without the CLI interface.
 The SDK exposes a list of types and methods from a subset of the Casper client.

-You can use the Casper Rust/Wasm SDK in two ways.
+You can use the Casper Rust/Wasm SDK in two ways:

 - In a <strong>Rust application</strong> by importing the SDK crate.
 - In a <strong>Typescript application</strong> by importing the SDK Wasm file and the Typescript interfaces.